iiroki/azure-auth-on-prem-sp/README.md

    You'll need these later when configuring the sample app.

     ![](./pics/app_registration_2.jpg)

+    - Your application's service principal can be accessed by following the _"Managed application in local directory"_ link.

 1. Run the [`create-certs.sh`](./create-certs.sh) script in the repo's root directory.
    The script will create a certificate and a private key with the `openssl` command,